BeameryHQ/micromanage/README.md

 ### Extending with your own plugins

-Adding new plugins is fairly straighforward.
+Adding new plugins is fairly straightforward.
 You just need to create a new plugin in the `plugins/` folder.
 The guidelines for creating plugins are:

  - The plugin filename will be the same as the command you wish to be executed
  - Each plugin should source the `pluginInterface` e.g., `source "${HOME}/.beamery/beamery/pluginsInterface.sh"`.
 You can refer to existing plugins to know the path for the interface depending on your shell implementation